yamauchih/manued/README.md

 manued
 ======

-Manued is a proofreading method.
-This is an emacs implementation.
+Manued is a proofreading method. manued.el is an emacs implementation.

 README